 by Trevor A. Flood, MD FRCPC

 Papillary renal cell carcinoma is a type of kidney cancer.
 The tumour develops from the very small tubules in the kidney.
-Papillary renal cell carcinoma is the second most common type of malignant tumour to start in the kidney of adults.
+Papillary renal cell carcinoma is the second most common type of kidney cancer in adults.

 Sometimes, more than one tumour is found in the same kidney.
 When only one tumour is found, pathologists call this unifocal.
 When more than one tumour is found, pathologists call this multifocal.

 When multiple tumours are found, they are usually of the same type.
 For example, they are all papillary renal cell carcinomas.
 However, different types of tumours can also be found in the same kidney.
 In that case, your report will list and describe each type of tumour found.

 Necrosis is a form of cell death and it commonly occurs in cancerous tumours.
 Your pathologist will closely examine the tumour for evidence of necrosis.
 The presence of necrosis is important because it is associated with a worse prognosis.

 The normal kidney sits near the back of the body and is surrounded by fat.
 The adrenal gland sits directly above the kidney and the bladder is attached to the kidney by a long thin tube called the ureter which connects to the kidney in a region called the ‘renal sinus’.
 Papillary renal cell carcinoma starts inside the kidney but as it grows, it can extend into any of these structures and organs.
 The growth of the tumour into surrounding organs is called tumour extension.